rudderlabs/rudderstack-docs/destinations/pipedrive.md

 ### Identify

-This method allows you to link the users and their actions to a specific userid.
-You can also add additional information as traits to a user.
-Once you set the identify information to the user, those will be passed to the successive track or page calls.
-To reset the user identification, you can use the reset method.
+The `identify` method allows you to link the users and their actions to a specific user ID.
+You can also add additional information as traits to that user.
+Once you associate the `identify` information to the user, it will also be passed to the subsequent `track` or `page` calls.
+To reset the user identification, you can use the `reset` method.

-The identify() method definition is as follows:
+The `identify()` method definition is as follows:

 ```
 rudderanalytics.identify([userid], [traits], [options], [callback]);
 ```

 {% hint style="info" %}
-For an identify call, a `Person` object is create in Pipedrive.
+For an `identify` call, a `Person` object is created in Pipedrive.
 {% endhint %}

-Sample identify call:
+A sample `identify` call is as shown:

 ```
 rudderanalytics.identify(